-Based on the foregoing, staff recommends that the appropriate rate structure for the wastewater systems' residential and non-residential should be a BFC/uniform charge rate structure.
-The residential wastewater gallonage cap should be set at 8 kgal per month.
+Based on the foregoing, staff recommends that the appropriate rate structure for the wastewater systems' residential and non-residential class should be a BFC/uniform charge rate structure.
+The unmetered residential customers of the mobile home park should be charged a bulk wastewater rate wherein the BFC should be based on 80 percent of the ERCs.
+The residential wastewater gallonage cap should be set at 6 kgal per month.
 The general service gallonage charge should be 1.2 times greater than the residential charge, and the BFC cost recovery percentage for the wastewater system should be set at 50 percent.